astro-informatics/s2scat/README.md

 ## Third Generation Scattering Covariances :zap:

-Details about the transform here with nice animations.
+Details about the transform here with nice animations!

 ## Installation :computer: